 If someone doesn’t change their views into yours, they must be closed-minded.
 (Note sarcasm.)

 There’s a big emphasis today on listening as opposed to talking, as there is a big emphasis on the need for “conversations” about x, y, and z.
-Never mind for that if I say “we need to have a conversation about how Socialism is ruining America” and then say “you need to just sit there and be quiet because I’m upset,” then in fact by “conversation” I mean “monologue” (but saying “you need to listen to my monologue” doesn’t sound very good) — the point is that today lots of people are talking about the need for listening (which is ironic).
+Never mind that if I say “we need to have a conversation about how Socialism is ruining America” and then say “you need to just sit there and be quiet because I’m upset,” then in fact by “conversation” I mean “monologue” (but saying “you need to listen to my monologue” doesn’t sound very good) — the point is that today lots of people are talking about the need for listening (which is ironic).
 So what is listening, exactly?
 Hearing?
-It doesn’t take a poet to come up with a witty line about how “people hear me, but they’re not listening,” which is exactly the turn-of-phrase that passes as wisdom and gospel truth today.
-But seriously, what’s the difference?
+Is there a difference?

 Listening, as opposed to hearing, probably involves empathy and trying to understand what another person is saying as they understand it, while hearing is understanding what another person is saying as you understand it.
 So empathy seems to be the key, which I’ve argued in other essays is ultimately critical thinking.
 Critical thinking is empathy.